 Comprehensive Obstetric and Women’s Services

-Acadiana's Only Baby-Friendly Designated Facility
+Acadiana's First Baby-Friendly Designated Facility since 2015

 The birth of your baby is one of the most moving and personal moments you’ll ever experience.
 At Opelousas General Health System Labor and Delivery, we’re proud to be a part of so many of these special memories.
 Each year, more parents in our community choose us to deliver their babies.
 They – and you – are in good hands.